Free Trial

-Marshall Wace LLP acquired a new stake in shares of SPX Technologies, Inc. (NYSE:SPXC - Free Report) in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm acquired 2,482 shares of the company's stock, valued at approximately $361,000.
+Marshall Wace LLP bought a new position in SPX Technologies, Inc. (NYSE:SPXC - Free Report) during the fourth quarter, according to its most recent disclosure with the SEC.
+The institutional investor bought 2,482 shares of the company's stock, valued at approximately $361,000.

-SPX Technologies (NYSE:SPXC - Get Free Report) last posted its quarterly earnings results on Thursday, May 1st.
-The company reported $1.38 earnings per share for the quarter, topping analysts' consensus estimates of $1.16 by $0.22.
-The business had revenue of $482.60 million for the quarter, compared to the consensus estimate of $481.32 million.
-SPX Technologies had a return on equity of 19.70% and a net margin of 9.11%.
-The firm's revenue for the quarter was up 3.7% on a year-over-year basis.
-During the same period in the prior year, the business earned $1.25 EPS.
-On average, equities research analysts expect that SPX Technologies, Inc. will post 5.57 EPS for the current year.
+SPX Technologies (NYSE:SPXC - Get Free Report) last issued its earnings results on Thursday, May 1st.
+The company reported $1.38 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.16 by $0.22.
+The company had revenue of $482.60 million for the quarter, compared to analysts' expectations of $481.32 million.
+SPX Technologies had a net margin of 9.11% and a return on equity of 19.70%.
+The firm's quarterly revenue was up 3.7% on a year-over-year basis.
+During the same quarter last year, the company posted $1.25 earnings per share.
+On average, research analysts expect that SPX Technologies, Inc. will post 5.57 EPS for the current year.

 SPX Technologies Profile